BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 Installing Lightning from source code should actually be pretty simple if you follow these instructions.

+You also _probably_ want to do this on an unpruned node, as working with pruned nodes on Lightning may cause issues with installation and usage.
+If you set up your node way back at the start of this course to be pruned, you may wish to replace it with an unpruned node now.
+(If you're using testnet, you should be able to use the same size machine as you did for your pruned node.)

+With that, you're ready to install Lightning:

 First you're going to need to install dependencies, including development requirements.
 ```
 $ sudo apt-get install -y \